Communications

 • How often you need to replace the battery or charge it

-If you need to talk to someone about the options available, or discuss the strengths and weaknesses, head into your local outdoor store to see what they offer and discuss your needs.
+Explore the various options below.
+For more advice, head into your local outdoor store to see what they offer and discuss your needs.

 Explore the various options below:

 Continue your preparation with our online resources.
-There is still plenty to learn to ensure for a safe and enjoyable trip!
+There is still plenty to learn to ensure you have a safe and enjoyable trip.

 Explore Our Resources